thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 Remember, animations in Angular are based on the WAAPI and work in browsers that support it including Chrome and Firefox.
 However, currently Internet Explorer and Safari do not.
 In this case a [polyfill](https://github.com/web-animations/web-animations-js) is required to achieve similar results.
 Once animations are properly imported and enabled, we can go ahead and start defining the profile animation.

-To quickly recap, animations are declared with the animations metdadata property within the `@Component()` decorator.
+To quickly recap, animations are declared with the animations metadata property within the `@Component()` decorator.
 Each animation is defined by a `trigger` which takes a name and a list of `state` and `transition` entries.
 Angular's animation engine works basically like a state machine.
 That's right.
 This should sound familiar.
 We have seen it in the beginning of this post, remember?
 The first argument of `transition` allows you to specify a direction from one state to another, also known as **state-change-expression**.
 Here are some common values:

 - `* => *` captures a state change between any states
 - `void => *` captures the entering of elements